-3 USB 3.0 connector
+2 USB 3.0 connectors

-The Universal Serial Bus (USB) 3.0 connector is used for connecting USB-compatible devices, such as a USB printer or a digital camera.
+The Universal Serial Bus (USB) 3.0 connectors are used for connecting USB-compatible devices, such as a USB keyboard, a USB mouse, a USB storage device, or a USB printer.

-Attention: When you attach a USB cable to this USB connector, ensure that the USB mark is facing upward.
-Otherwise the connector might be damaged.
+Note: When you attach a USB cable to the USB connector, ensure that the USB mark is facing upward.
+Otherwise the connector might get damaged.